 Atlantic Coast Analyses in South Carolina

-Coastal flooding from the Atlantic Ocean affects communities in six counties.
-The project team involved in the analysis of the flooding and the preparation of digital FIRMs, FIS reports, and related products for these counties includes representatives of FEMA, the South Carolina Department of Natural Resources (SC DNR), and their contractors.
+Coastal flooding from the Atlantic Ocean affects communities in 10 counties.
+The project team involved in the analysis of the flooding and the preparation of new or updated digital FIRMs, FIS reports, and related products for these counties includes representatives of FEMA, the South Carolina Department of Natural Resources (SC DNR), and their contractors.

-To learn more about the coastal engineering analysis and mapping efforts for the Atlantic coast areas of South Carolina, please visit the South Carolina page.
+To learn more about the coastal engineering analysis and mapping efforts for the Atlantic coast areas of South Carolina, please visit the Information for South Carolina page.

 Back to top